V02460/matrix-doc/proposals/2162-signaling-errors-at-bridges.md

 ### Bridge error event

 This document proposes the addition of a new room event with type `m.bridge_error`.
-It is sent by the bridge and references an event previously sent in the same room, by that marking the original event as “failed to deliver” for all users of a bridge.
+It is sent by the bridge (or alternatively the homeserver) and references an event previously sent in the same room, by that marking the original event as “failed to deliver” for all users of a bridge.
 The new event type utilizes reference aggregations ([MSC 1849](https://github.com/matrix-org/matrix-doc/blob/matthew/msc1849/proposals/1849-aggregations.md#relation-types)) to establish the relation to the event its delivery it is marking as failed.
+[MSC 2346: Bridge information state event]() is utilized to authorize the bridge bot to send bridge error messages and provide information about the affected bridge.
 There is no need for a new endpoint as the existing `/send` endpoint will be utilized.

 There are some common reasons why an error occurred.
 These are encoded in the `reason` attribute and can contain the following types: